Jump to content

 1. Come on Foamy!
 You always post one of these and as soon as the date is known you pretend say that you have the carrot crunchers steam rally the same weekend.
 Not advisable to run around naked mate.
 Remember Kev goes to Squires and you could wake up never knowing.........................if you know what I mean!!!!

-2. DirtyDT replied to lukewhiting's post in a topic in The Bar
+2. DirtyDT replied to lukewhiting's topic in The Bar

 Check the connections to the bulbs behind the headlight.
 Spray a little wd40 into the switchgear.